15 Sexiest Horror Movies of All Time

 4. Don’t Look Now (1973)

 The British-Italian horror film ‘Don’t Look Now’ is a perfect example of delivering scares without resorting to cheap thrills.
-Moody European landscapes and the aesthetic use of the colour red dominates the narrative that forces you to think if all that is going on is for real or a warped version of reality.
-The story as such had no scope for incorporating sensual moments but a particular bed room scene with the lead stars surrendering themselves to lust is easily one of the most hardcore sex scenes in film movie history, irrespective of genres.
-Starring two of the hottest stars of its time Donald Sutherland and Julie Christie, the film is watchable even today thanks to their sizzling – and often edging on borderline depression – chemistry.
+Moody European landscapes and the aesthetic use of the color red dominate the narrative forcing you to think if all that is going on is for real or a warped version of reality.
+The story, as such, had no scope for incorporating sensual moments, but a particular bedroom scene with the lead stars surrendering themselves to lust is easily one of the most hardcore sex scenes in movie history, irrespective of genre.
+Starring two of the hottest stars of its time, Donald Sutherland and Julie Christie, the film is watchable even today thanks to their sizzling – and often edging on borderline depression – chemistry.
+You can check out the movie here.

 Read More: Horror Movie Trivia You Didn’t Know